SuperOfficeDocs/superoffice-docs/user-guide/en/person/delete.md

 # Delete contacts

 Why would you delete contacts in SuperOffice?
-A contact may have been added by mistake or be a duplicate, or a contact has been added with only a first name etc.
+For example, contact may have been added by mistake or be a duplicate, or a contact has been added with only a first name.

 There are three ways you can delete a contact from SuperOffice CRM: